 Commercial Property Assessed Clean Energy (C-PACE), for which enabling legislation was adopted in 2017, creates another tool to improve energy efficiency in the commercial building sector.
-C-PACE is a financing tool that allows local taxing authorities to place a voluntary tax assessment on commercial properties to finance efficiency and building level renewable energy improvements.
-Since awarded, a C-PACE Stakeholder Advisory Group was formed, and the Municipality of Anchorage has adopted the program.
+C-PACE is a financing tool that allows local taxing authorities to place a voluntary tax assessment on commercial properties to finance efficiency and building-level renewable energy improvements.
+Since being awarded, a C-PACE Stakeholder Advisory Group was formed, and the Municipality of Anchorage has adopted the program.
 The Matanuska-Susitna Borough and the City and Borough of Juneau are showing heavy interest in adopting the program.
 AEA is actively working on supporting interested jurisdictions.

 Analysis of results and challenges: AEA's Renewable Energy Fund (REF) grants assist qualified Alaskans to reduce the cost of energy through the development of validated renewable energy projects.

 Established in 2008, AEA began soliciting applications for REF grants in the fall of that year.
-Nine application periods have been completed.
+Thirteen application periods have been completed.
 The projects recommended for funding from the Round 9 Request for Applications (RFA) did not receive funding from the legislature for FY2017 or FY2018.
 In the summer of 2016, AEA issued a notice that there would be no RFAs for REF Round 10.
 Instead, AEA would resubmit the Round 9 projects that were recommended but not funded in the previous legislative session.
-In FY2018 resulted in a capital appropriation of $11 million to the REF for six new projects to commence in FY2019.
+FY2018 resulted in a capital appropriation of $11 million to the REF for six new projects to commence in FY2019.
 The funded projects came from the Round 9 recommended list.

-Working in consultation with the Renewable Energy Fund Advisory Committee (REFAC), the Alaska Department of Natural Resources, and third-party contractors, AEA evaluates applications received.
-Following AEA's recommendations, the legislature has over time approved $268 million for just under 300 renewable energy project grants.
-Nearly 100 projects were operational in October 2019.
+Working in consultation with the Renewable Energy Fund Advisory Committee (REFAC), the Alaska Department of Natural Resources, and third-party contractors, AEA evaluates funding applications.
+Following AEA's recommendations, the legislature has over time approved $275 million for 244 renewable energy project grants.
+Nearly 100 projects were operational in November 2021.

 Current as of November 22, 2021